alleboudy/detectozord/README.md

+# Exercise4 notes:
+Visualization.ipynb is for problem number 4 Feature Visualization in the exercise

 # Exercise3 notes:
 the training notebook now is up to date, also the prediction notebook, however training.py is used for training and modifiedutils, is using python 2 , apologies for this